No Match Found

 With over 20 years experience in corporate and international tax, Paul has advised on mergers and acquisitions, corporate restructuring, asset securitisation, capital market instruments, tax sparing, real estate finance, transfer pricing as well as tax risk management and governance framework.
 He has undertaken a broad range of advisory projects, including:

 Paul has written widely on the taxation of financial instruments and financial institutions.
 He is a co-author for the capital market transactions chapter in the leading Singapore taxation reference text entitled The Law and Practice of Singapore Income Taxation (Singapore: LexisNexis, 2011).
 He has also authored the taxation chapter in Theory and Practice of Islamic Finance (Singapore: Saw Centre for Financial Studies, 2008).
-He is a member of the editorial board for Derivatives and Financial Instruments, a publication by the International Bureau of Fiscal Documentation based in the Netherlands, as well as a member of the Tax and Levies Committee at the Singapore Institute of Accredited Tax Professionals.
+He was a member of the editorial board for Derivatives and Financial Instruments, a publication by the International Bureau of Fiscal Documentation based in the Netherlands.
+He also chairs the Tax and Levies Committee at the Singapore Chartered Tax Professionals.

 Paul holds a bachelor degree in accountancy from Nanyang Technological University and a master degree in taxation law from University of Sydney.

 © 2015 - 2022 PwC.
 All rights reserved.
 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.